ryanbates1990/dnd/Plot Points/Session10.md

 Multi attack, +6 to hit, d6 + 6 damage

+# Gleam and Amidor Enter the Casino
+- drenched from the rain they enter.
+People seem reluctant to be hospitable to them.

+# Castle on the Hill
+ > You stand on a path that wends between rocky crags on a mountainside.
+The sky is dark and full of roiling thunderclouds.
+You are greeted by a howling wind.
+For a second, lightning splits the sky, striking nearby mountaintops and illuminating a distant pinnacle of rock that has a foreboding castle carved out of it.

 # Astronomer's Den
 - Find a small cave that takes looks a little treacherous to get to.
 Players must succeed on a `DC 12 Dexterity Check` or fall and Take 1 d6 damage before getting up
 - A stone golem that understands Elvish guards a door leading to a den